|Genres:||Adventure / Action Adventure|

 |Release Date:||November 14, 2006|

 The book Eragon is famous mostly because it was written by a 15-year-old.
-The movie version, released in December to nearly unanimous poor reviews, shows why you shouldn’t make movies based on books by 15-year-olds.
+The movie version, released to nearly unanimous poor reviews, shows why you shouldn’t make movies based on books by 15-year-olds.
 And the game version of Eragon demonstrates that you shouldn’t make games based on movies based on books by 15-year-olds.

 Eragon tells the tale of a young boy who discovers that he’s a dragon rider and can lead his people to victory over the evil John Malkovich.
 No cliché is left untouched, from the wise old man who shows him the way to the feisty girl who draws his attention to the whole “getting revenge for the bad guy killing my uncle” part.
 In other words, it’s exactly the kind of story a 15-year-old would write.